What is REAL ID?

-Starting this month, many of California’s 26 million drivers will find themselves making a special trip to a place no one really likes to go: the local DMV office.
+Starting Monday, many of California’s 26 million drivers can make a special trip to a place no one really likes to go: the local DMV office.

 The reason: In October 2020, federal security officials will no longer accept the current California driver’s license as valid identification for domestic air travel.

 In its place, California this month will unveil a new driver’s license, called REAL ID, that complies with a federal mandate that all states create licenses and licensing procedures deemed more secure by officials at the Transportation Security Administration.

 To get the new card, though, California drivers must bring documents that prove their identity to Department of Motor Vehicles field offices.
 That news has caused confusion and some consternation.

 Here are answers to common questions about the new cards:

 Q: What exactly is REAL ID?

 A: In the aftermath of the Sept.
 11, 2001 terrorist attacks, Congress passed the REAL ID Act as part of a national effort to safeguard airline travel.
 The act requires all states to meet tougher identification standards for issuing driver’s licenses and other ID cards in order for those cards to be accepted as valid personal identification at Transportation Security Administration checkpoints in airports.

 Q: When will the new cards start showing up?

 A: In California, DMV made the new cards available starting Monday, Jan.
 22. Anyone can apply, even if that person’s current driver’s license is not up for renewal.